09 oct. 2019

 Better for bottom lines

 Between 2005 and 2018, the world’s 100 most sustainable companies – as listed by Forbes – significantly outperformed their less green competitors.
-Top of the 2018 list was Dassault Systemes, a French firm that designs engineering software to assist organizations in waste reduction.
+Top of the 2018 list was Dassault Systemes, a French firm that designs engineering software to assist organisations in waste reduction.

 I don’t want to understate how important this sustainability shift is, for the planet, for branding, for employee engagement, and for talent attraction.
 The younger third of the US workforce, for instance, is demonstrably values-driven.
 Despite widespread student debt, the rising cost of living, and the fact that they possess on average 40% less wealth than their parents did at their age, a significant majority of Americans under the age of 40 will still (a) leave a job for a lesser-paying one that more perfectly aligns with their values, and (b) pay more for a product that is environmentally sustainable.